 Cash is held in various financial institutions in depository accounts.
 HoosierFund considers all liquid investments with original maturities of three months or less to be cash equivalents.
-At December 31, 2020, cash equivalents consisted of money market mutual funds and certificates of deposit, which are reported at amortized cost.
-HoosierFund's money market mutual funds and certificates of deposit do not have significant limitations or restrictions on withdrawals.
+At December 31, 2021, cash equivalents consisted of money market mutual funds, which are reported at amortized cost.
+HoosierFund's money market mutual funds do not have significant limitations or restrictions on withdrawals.